-Join Diana Weynand for an in-depth discussion in this video Using the exercise files, part of Documentary Editing with Final Cut Pro X v10.1.x.
+Join Diana Weynand for an in-depth discussion in this video Using the exercise files, part of Final Cut Pro X v10.1.x: Documentary Editing.

 - Hi, this Ashley Kennedy and this is the documentary editing with Final Cut Pro X 10.1 update.
 Now, Diana Wynin is gonna take you through this entire course but I'm here in this movie to just do a couple of things.
 I want to tell you about this update because it's quite an unusual type of update and something we normally don't do on Lynda.com.
 Then after I've got you acquainted with what this course is and how it's going to work, I want to show you how to use your exercise files.
 So, this course was originally recorded in late summer 2012 in Final Cut Pro version 10.0.5.

 A little over a year later in late 2013, Apple released Final Cut Pro version 10.1, which was a bit of a game changer in terms of the way parts of the interface looked and the way media management inherently works.
 So, when this update came out, we rushed to rerecord the Final Cut Pro X essential training to match the new update, which of course is available in the Lynda.com online training library.
 However, there are a handful of other smaller Final Cut Pro courses that we were not able to immediately rerecord for various logistical reasons.

 This course is one of those.
 Now, each of these courses have a lot of really valuable insight into some great project-based approaches and specific workflows but, well, they were recorded in an older version of the software that looks a little different than what you have in front of you.
 Also, there were big differences in the exercise files.
 So, what I've done for these courses is sort of put a band-aid on them until we can rerecord them from scratch.
 I've manually updated the exercise files so that you can use them.